wp-plugins/visitor-maps/readme.txt

 3. To display visitor maps on your blog: add the shortcode `[visitor-maps]` in a Page(not a Post).
 That page will become your Visitor Maps page.
 Here is how: Log into your blog admin dashboard.
 Click `Pages`, click `Add New`, add a title to your page, enter the shortcode `[visitor-maps]` in the page, click `Publish`.

 4. To add the Who's Online sidebar: Click on Appearance, Widgets, then drag the Who's Online widget to the sidebar column on the right.
+(If you do not use widgets and want to add this manually, see FAQ)

 5. Updates are automatic.
 Click on "Upgrade Automatically" if prompted from the admin menu.